benwilcock/spring-cloud-stream-demo/README.md

 The `@EnableBinding` annotation declared on the `LoansourceApplication` is acting as a `Source` of messages.
 By declaring our class as a `Source` will are asking Spring Cloud Stream to create a `MessageChannel` (which is called "output" by default).
 Any messages we create will be placed on this channel.
 Spring Cloud Stream will take care of creating this channel using our underlying messaging technology (either Rabbit or Kafka in this demo, depending on the Maven profile chosen).

-The `LoansourceApplication` defines a @Bean method which returns a `Supplier<>` (a Spring Cloud Function.
+The `LoansourceApplication` defines an `@Bean` method which returns a `Supplier<>` (a Spring Cloud Function.
 This function simply generates `Loan` objects.
 Because this function's method name is declared in the `spring.cloud.stream.function.definition` property in the `application.properties`, these generated Loan objects are then automatically sent as messages on our message channel established above.
+What's also nice about this is that you can unit test the function method in complete isolation.

 #### The Loancheck Application